Second surprise search of Nebraska State Penitentiary turns up more drugs, weapons

 NEBRASKA DEPARTMENT OF CORRECTIONAL SERVICES

-Members of the Nebraska State Patrol and Lincoln Police Department (LPD) joined staff members from the Nebraska Department of Correctional Services (NDCS) in an operation that was “more than a month in the planning,” said Director Scott R. Frakes.
+Members of the Nebraska State Patrol and Lincoln Police Department joined staff members from the Nebraska Department of Correctional Services in an operation that was “more than a month in the planning,” said Director Scott Frakes.

 NEBRASKA DEPARTMENT OF CORRECTIONAL SERVICES